justaddobvious/integrated_nRF5_SDK_15.3.0_59ac345/README.md

 nRF5\_SDK\_15.3.0\_59ac345 examples with obvious integrated.
 The following constraints apply:

 1. Currently, only the ARM GCC toolchain has been tested.
-2. The Nordic PCA10040 development kit with SoftDevice S132 is currently the only supported target.
+2. The Nordic PCA10040 and PCA10056 development kits with SoftDevices S132 and S140, respectively, are currently the only supported targets.
 3. Ensure that the nRF Command Line Tool nrfjprog is installed on your computer.
 It can be found [here](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools).